Following UCU's recent further national mandate, a national marking and assessment boycott began on 20 April.

 Senate is the democratically elected body that has ultimate responsibility for all decisions made about learning, teaching and the quality of the student experience at Kent.
 It is led by the Vice-Chancellor.
 The membership is drawn from senior academics from every Division and from representatives of the student body.

 Boards of Examiners are the bodies in the Divisions that make decisions on final marks for modules, about which students can go on to the next stage of their course, and about what class of degree or other award students can pick up after the completion of their studies.
 Boards of Examiners consist of the academic staff who teach and examine on the courses in their Division.
-This also have at least one examiner from another university (the external examiner), whose job it is give their independent view to Kent on how well the courses in the Divisions are run and on whether students are achieving the right standards.
+They also have at least one examiner from another university (the external examiner), whose job it is give their independent view to Kent on how well the courses in the Divisions are run and on whether students are achieving the right standards.

 Ordinance 26 allows the University to continue to run assessments, arrive at degree results and award degrees to students under unusually disruptive conditions, such as a pandemic or industrial action, which might otherwise prevent this from happening.
 It empowers Senate to act in the best interests of students by agreeing a slightly relaxed set of rules that would work to offset the impact of the disruption suffered.